Dashboard UX & Interaction

 Accessibility and Inclusive Design

 WCAG AA compliance is the baseline, not the ceiling.
-Meeting these requirements makes the dashboard usable for the widest possible audience, including users with low vision, motor impairments, and those who rely on assistive technology.
+Meeting these requirements makes the dashboard usable for the widest possible audience.

 Contrast ratios: Minimum 4.5:1 for normal text, 3:1 for large text and graphical elements.
-Test against both light and dark backgrounds.
+Test against both light and dark backgrounds if the dashboard supports theme switching.

 Keyboard navigation: Every interactive element reachable and operable via keyboard.
-Logical tab order that follows the visual layout.
+Logical tab order following the visual layout.
 Visible focus indicators on all focusable elements.

-Colour independence: Never encode meaning in colour alone.
-Pair status colours with icons (upward arrow for positive, warning triangle for alerts), text labels, or patterns.
+Colour independence: Pair status colours with icons (upward arrow for positive, warning triangle for alerts), text labels ("On Target", "At Risk"), or patterns.
+Colour reinforces meaning; it never carries it alone.

 Keeping Dashboards Alive